Bricktech2000/Notes/notes/principles-of-economics.md

 ### Markets are Usually a Good Way to Organize Economic Activity

-> **Market Economy**: an economy that allocats resources through the decentralized decisions of many firms and households as they interact in markets for goods and services
+> **Market Economy**: an economy that allocates resources through the decentralized decisions of many firms and households as they interact in markets for goods and services

 ### Governments can _Sometimes_ Improve Market Outcomes

 governments are necessary

-- to inforce property rights
+- to enforce property rights

 > **Property Rights**: the ability of an individual to own and exercise control over [[scarce-resource]]s